Wangor/EmojiStory/render-api/README.md

 The service renders each actor to a frame using SkiaSharp and encodes the sequence with `ffmpeg`.
 The resulting MP4 is returned as `video/mp4`.

-Place any required font files in the `render-api/fonts` folder.
-When `emojiFont` is omitted, the renderer tries to locate a system color‑emoji typeface (Apple Color Emoji on macOS, Noto Color Emoji on Linux, Segoe UI Emoji on Windows).
-You can override this by supplying a filename like `TwemojiMozilla.ttf` in the request.
-Text rendering expects `NotoSans-Regular.ttf` to be present in the same folder.
-File names are resolved relative to the `fonts` directory, so you can omit the path.
-If no suitable font is found, SkiaSharp falls back to its built‑in typeface and emoji may render as empty rectangles.
+Place the required typefaces in the `render-api/fonts` folder—**system fonts are never used.** Set `emojiFont` to a filename in this directory (e.g., `NotoColorEmoji.ttf`); if omitted, the API looks for common emoji font names in the same folder.
+Text rendering expects `NotoSans-Regular.ttf` in this directory.
+File names are resolved relative to `fonts`, so you can omit the path.
+If a font cannot be found, the API returns an error instead of falling back to a default font.

 > Requires .NET 8 SDK and `ffmpeg` to be installed on the host.